Frequently Asked Questions

-A. No. For the main concert venue (Alhambra Theatre), seating times for the nightly shows are pre-assigned to each guest based on the dinner seating time you select when you make your original cruise reservation.
+A. No. For the main concert venue (Royal Theatre), seating times for the nightly shows are pre-assigned to each guest based on the dinner seating time you select when you make your original cruise reservation.
 For all other show venues, seating is first-come, first-serve and no advance reservations are required.

 Q. Will I be permitted to smoke during the cruise?

 A. The SuperCruise is a non-smoking cruise.
 No smoking is permitted in cabins, balconies, the pool deck, or any public areas (neither indoor nor outdoor).
 A small area on the outside deck on Deck 4, port side, has been reserved for guests who wish to smoke.
 Smoking is not permitted in any other areas of the ship.

 A. Bringing children is permitted, but not encouraged.
 There are no onboard activities for children during the SuperCruise and all children's venues on the ship will be closed.
 Pricing for adults and children is the same, regardless of age.

 Per Royal Caribbean's policy, any guests under the age of 21 must be accompanied by a parent, grandparent, or guardian 21 years or older staying in the same cabin or connecting cabin.
 Infants sailing on a cruise must be at least 6 months old as of the first day of the cruise.

 Q. Are there discounts for groups?

 A. No. Our groups program has been discontinued.

 Q. I cannot make the entire cruise.
 Am I able to start or end my cruise at any of the ports of call?